MatteoGabriele/create-npm-package/README.md

 ### Skip git initialization

-Git is initialized on package creation, but it's possible to skip this task
+Git is initialized on package creation, but you can skip it!

 ```bash
 $ create-npm-package my-package --skip-git